HumanCellAtlas/metadata-schema/docs/committers.md

     1. Do **NOT** fill in a value for the `effective_from/_source/_target` property, just insert blank quotes.
 This will be completed by the release script.

-    1. If you are unsure how to fill in the `property_migrations.json` file, contact Dani for help.
+    1. If you are unsure how to fill in the `property_migrations.json` file, contact a wrangler for help.

-    1. Tag Dani in the merging PR specifically to review the migrations file.

     ***Note:*** *We currently don't have a process for capturing breaking changes not included in the above categories, such as changing the type of a field from a string to a number or from free text to ontology.
 Therefore such changes don't need to be captured in `property_migrations.json` for now.*